MongoDBAtlas/QE/README.md

 ## What's the Big Deal?

 MongoDB Queryable Encryption(hereinafter QE) is one of application level encryption solutions.
-However, unlike other PPE solutions based on deterministic encryption, MDB QE applies random encryption to both searchable and non-searchable documents leveraging [STE EMM](https://dl.acm.org/doi/abs/10.1007/978-3-030-77883-5_13).
+However, unlike other PPE solutions based on **deterministic** encryption, MDB QE applies **fully random** encryption to both searchable and non-searchable documents leveraging [STE EMM](https://dl.acm.org/doi/abs/10.1007/978-3-030-77883-5_13).

-Without PPE's vulnerabiity like frequency leakage, MDB QE makes a great fit for cloud adoption by taking security a step further, thus best helps customers with digital modernization.
+Without PPE's vulnerabiity like **frequency leak**, MDB QE makes a great fit for **cloud** adoption by taking security a step further, thus best helps customers with digital modernization.

-Currently capable of [equality query](https://www.mongodb.com/docs/manual/core/queryable-encryption/fundamentals/encrypt-and-query/#query-types) as a preview as of MDB v6.0.2, QE will soon add more advanced queries that include
+Currently capable of [equality query](https://www.mongodb.com/docs/manual/core/queryable-encryption/fundamentals/encrypt-and-query/#query-types) as a preview as of MDB v6.0.2, QE will soon add more advanced queries that cannot be supported by PPE.

 - range
 - prefix/suffix